By Stephanie Parker

 "And God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work.
 As it is written, “He has distributed freely, he has given to the poor; his righteousness endures forever.”
 He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness.
 You will be enriched in every way to be generous in every way, which through us will produce thanksgiving to God" (2 Corinthians 9:8-11).

 Stephanie Parker has three main loves: God, her husband, Brett and her kids!
 When Stephanie created the Zipadee-Zip in an effort to solve her daughter, Charlotte's, sleep issues, she never imagined that it would become a business.
 She is incredibly grateful to God for how Sleepingbaby.com has grown and how it has enabled other families to get the restful sleep they need.
 Stephanie's husband, Brett Parker assumed the role of CEO which has allowed Stephanie to focus on what she loves which is the creative side of the company, like product and print development.
-After the Zipadee-Zip was featured on Shark Tank, Stephanie went on to create the book Shepherd's Treasure, a Christian alternative to Elf on the Shelf.
+After the Zipadee-Zip was featured on Shark Tank, Stephanie went on to create the book Shepherd's Treasure.
 In her free time, Stephanie loves to spend time with her family and friends.
 Her hobbies include acting, singing, painting, learning and speaking foreign languages and going on adventures with her family!
 You will find her all summer waterskiing, fishing and laughing with her family on the weekends.